 Good news: there is no fee for filing Form DS-160.

 You will still have to pay the fees for the specific visa for which you’re applying, though.
-For most non-petition-based nonimmigrant visas, such as tourist or business visas, the fee is $160.
+For most non-petition-based nonimmigrant visas, such as tourist, business or TN visas, the fee is $160.
 For petition-based visas, the fee is typically $190.
 These fees vary depending on the type of visa, so be sure to check which fees apply to your specific situation.